jlucasp25/jlucasp25/README.md

 <h1>Hi!
 Welcome to my GitHub profile.</h1>

-<p>Welcome! </br> I'm Lucas, a Full-Stack Engineer from <b>Porto,Portugal</b>.</p>
+<p>Welcome! </br> I'm Lucas, a Full-Stack Engineer from <b>Porto, Portugal</b>.</p>
-<p>I work full-time at CheckSec, while also developing and maintaining applications for various businesses in my spare
+<p>I'm currently working full-time at CheckSec, while also developing and maintaining applications for various other companies as a freelancer in my spare
     time.</p>
 <h3>Experienced in</h3>
 <p>